postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 <img alt="Move API" src="https://assets.postman.com/postman-docs/move-api-v9.1.jpg" width="400px"/>

-Note that items related to what's being moved will not move with the element automatically:
+Note that items related to what you're moving won't move with the element automatically:

 * Collections: Monitors will pause and stay in the current workspace.